kks32/heat-transfer/README.md

 4. Explain how you will validate your code.

+5. Write a short 1 page document describing your result and the biggest technical challenge you faced.

 # Evaluation criteria

 1. Communication with Dr. Kumar during the task.
 This is the highest priority.
 You will be rated highly if you ask me questions, even simple ones like how to discretize the PDE, instead of sending me a completed code without talking to me once.